 Example: Student Tom Jones with an A Number of A0002005 would use A0002005 for the User ID and Tj002005 for Password.

 California Education Code and Title 5, Sections 54000-54072 require that each student enrolled in or applying for admission to a California community college provide information and evidence to determine his/her residence classification for tuition purposes.

-To qualify as a California resident, you must verify physical presence in California and intent to become a resident one-year prior to the residency determination date, which is the published date before classes begin for a new semester.
-The one-year and one-day period begins when you are not only present in California, but also have demonstrated clear intent to become a resident of California.
+To qualify as a California resident, you must verify physical presence in California and intent to become a resident one-year and one day prior to the residency determination date, which is the published date before classes begin for a new semester.
+The one-year and one day period begins when you are not only present in California, but have also demonstrated clear intent to become a resident of California.
 Physical presence within the state solely for educational purposes does not constitute establishing California residence regardless of the length of that presence.
 The Taft College dorms are ineligible and cannot be considered a permanent California state residence.

 The burden of proof is on the student to verify both physical presence in California AND intent to make California your residence.
 Please bring ALL documents necessary to establish residency to the Admissions office.

 Below is a checklist of documents you should provide to verify your California residency status.
-It is important to note that no one document is a determining factor.
+Please note: no single document is a determining factor.

 Document Checklist: Primary Evidence

 TWO (2) proofs in your name OR your parent’s name if under 19 dated on or before one year and one day prior to the start of the semester.

 California state and federal tax returns (forms 1040 and 540) with W2 forms (showing California as the home address)